 Instructions

-5. Season your chicken on both sides with salt.
-Cover with plastic wrap and let sit in the fridge overnight.
-I didn’t have time for this overnight so I just let it sit for a few hours.
+- Season your chicken on both sides, inside and out, with coarse salt.
+Place in fridge on a wire rack and let air dry overnight.
+I didn't have time for this overnight so I just let it sit for a few hours.
 However I have done this and it makes for a fine chicken.

-9. To serve, slice chicken into 8 pieces.
+- To serve, slice chicken into 8 pieces.
+Squeeze lemon over chicken.
 Pour escaped juices over chicken and squeeze the lemon over all.
 Serve over fries if you desire!

 Notes